momentumsuite/webdriverio-mocha-appium-momentumsuite/README.md

   * **momentum:gw** Comma seperated mobile device ID list (4 digit number) to run the test.
 First number will be your default phone for all except parallel-testing.
   * **appium:app** Your uploaded IPA, APK or AAB app file from Momentum Suite Application Library.
 Example format is ms://<hashed-app-id> Optionally you can use a public accessible web URL.

- Do not forget to set these 4 values and check hostname, port, path and protocol values on your **test-settings.js** file.
+ Do not forget to set these 4 Appium capability values and check hostname, port, path and protocol values on your **test-settings.js** file.

 **Start with Android device:**
  Open for editing your test-settings.js file under [root directory](https://github.com/momentumsuite/webdriverio-mocha-appium-momentumsuite/tree/main/test-settings.js).